National Headquarters

 Studies have shown that the physical hardships and psychological stress endured by POWs have life-long effects on health and on social and vocational adjustment.
 These studies also indicate increased vulnerability to psychological stress.

+The laws on former POW benefits recognize that military medical records do not cover periods of captivity.
+A former POW is eligible for disability compensation if any of the presumptive disabilities are found at any time at a compensable level (at least 10 percent disabling).
 For POWs detained for 30 days or more, it will be presumed that the disability was incurred in or aggravated during military service, unless there is evidence of some other cause.

 Compensation is paid based on the degree of disability.
 Veterans rated as 30 percent or more disabled qualify for additional benefits based upon the number of dependents.
 Dependents of those rated 100 percent disabled may qualify for educational assistance.
 Spouses of veterans who die as a result of service-connected disabilities are eligible for dependency and indemnity compensation.